 Most of the negative reviews I have read concentrated on why someone should make the umpteenth Tarzan film, and that is what made me want to write about it.

 For one thing, I believe all authors, including film directors and screen-writers, must be free to write what they want and to make the films they fancy making, if they can get the funds.
-Moreover, returning over and over again to old stories is not in itself wrong: actually, that is what it used to be like before the 19th century, when the Romantics adopted originality as a value.
+Moreover, returning over and over again to old stories is not in itself wrong or new: actually, that is what it used to be like before the 19th century, when the Romantics adopted originality as a value.
 Until then, most stories came from some existing work.
 Shakespeare took plots or at least ideas from Italian literature , Danish chronicles, and a long list of other sources.
 When in need of a beautiful simile to describe the death of a young warrior, both Puskin and Ariosto copied from the Aeneid.

 It seems that modern audiences still feel the appeal of stories set inthe jungle.
 Even though there are many elements that should make it unpleasant, such as the “bad optics”, as M. Dargis phrased it, of having a white hero in Africa, and the need to build a happy ending in the historical context of colonialism and environmental devastation.
 Even though film critics mostly resented the presence of wild beasts in the plot – but that is like resenting archery and bearded villains in Robin Hood stories.
 The point is, again, that they don’t believe there is any good reason to plunge again into the jungle, unless it is for a gloomy story with not the slightest trace of light, let alone a silver lining.
 Adventure in the jungle must be escapism, if it is not a history lesson or a metaphor of of evil.